 When you do this, the metadata, statistics, and index pages are removed.
 If you drop a clustered index, the table will become a heap.

 Once an index has been dropped, it can’t be rebuilt – it must be created again.
-Thus, if you are going to drop an existing index, make sure you script the CREATE statement also.
-If it is determined that you need it again in the future, it will be much easier to open the script than try to remember how you had it set up previously!
+That means that if you are going to drop an existing index, make sure you script the CREATE statement before you pull the trigger.

 Do you want to maintain statistics?

 The biggest difference between disabling and dropping a nonclustered index is whether the index definition stays around.
 Make sure you carefully weigh your options before performing either action, and always have a way to recreate the index available.

 Read all about it: We’ve got tons of free articles.
 Check out our top articles on indexes.

 Free tools: Get our free tool to diagnose index insanity, sp_BlitzIndex®

 Free online quiz: Take our quiz to test your index knowledge

 Online video training: Check out our online course on How to Tune Indexes in SQL Server

 In person advanced training: Learn from us in person in our Advanced Querying and Indexing course